 One database that allows you to review a list of publication in order of how highly cited they are is Web of Science.

 The University Libraries subscribe to many research databases in all disciplines.
 For many subjects there may be one best database, for other topics (especially interdisciplinary ones), there may be several.
 See other boxes on this page for multi-subject databases good for most areas.
-Contact a reference librarian for assistance in choosing and searching appropriate databases.

 Many of our subscribed research databases can be searched in one place through our UTMOST search.
 Be sure to use the limits on the left side of the results to help narrow down your search to just what you're looking for by topic, type of publication, year, etc.